Caltech-AMBER/obelisk/docs/source/visualization.md

     rviz_pkg: obelisk_ros
     rviz_config: basic_obk_config.rviz
 ```
 The visualization section starts with the `viz` tag.
-Then we have all the "global" visualization settings, i.e. all the settings that apply to everything, such as Rviz settings.
+Then we have all the "global" visualization settings, i.e., all the settings that apply to everything, such as Rviz settings.
 - `on` is a boolean flag to turn on or off the visualizer and spin the nodes.
 If this is false, all the following settings are skipped.
 - `viz_tool` (optional) selects which visualization tool to bring up.
 For now the only two supported options are `rviz` and `foxglove`.
 If not present, the default is `rviz`.
 - `rviz_pkg` (optional) is the package where the Rviz configuration file is found.
 Not need if `viz_tool` is `foxglove`, but required for `rviz`.
 - `rviz_config` (optional) is the name of the Rviz configuration file. ***Note that we assume this is stored in a folder named `rviz` in the package listed above.*** Be sure that this folder is "installed" when building ROS.
 Not need if `viz_tool` is `foxglove`, but required for `rviz`.

-Then under `viz_nodes` we have a list of nodes and their settings.
+Then, under `viz_nodes` we have a list of nodes and their settings.
 We will examine only one as they always have the same fields.
 ```
 - pkg: obelisk_viz_cpp
     executable: default_robot_viz